 Welcome from the Dean

 Thank you for your interest in the College of Education & Human Development at Georgia State University.
-The college has more than 50 degree programs at the undergraduate, master’s, specialist and doctoral levels for practitioners and researchers, offering instruction in various in-person, hybrid and online formats.
+The college has more than 50 degree programs at the undergraduate, master’s, specialist and doctoral levels for practitioners and researchers.
+Classes are offered in various in-person, hybrid and online formats.
 Our programs are designed for individuals who are interested in the teaching and human service professions.
 I encourage you to explore our website to review our programs and find the one that meets your career ambitions.

-As part of an urban research university, members of the college engage in a range of research to generate new knowledge about teaching, apply theory to classroom instruction, and develop and evaluate educational policy.
-We are home to three of America’s first research centers in children’s literacy and deafness, adult literacy and learning disabilities among children: The Center for Literacy and Deafness, The Center for the Study of Adult Literacy and a National Learning Disabilities Hub focused on learning disabilities among African American children in first through fifth grades.
-We house college research centers concerning school safety, pediatric locomotion, and urban children.
-Our faculty also conducts teacher quality research across curriculum areas.
+As part of an urban research university, members of the college engage in a range of scholarship which generates new knowledge through basic and applied research to address challenges presented in classrooms, clinics and community institutions.
+We are home to two national research centers – the Center for Literacy and Deafness, the Center for the Study of Adult Literacy – and a National Learning Disabilities Innovation Hub focused on learning disabilities among African American children in first through fifth grades.
+We house college research centers concerning school safety, pediatric locomotion, urban children, transnational and multilingual education, and stress, trauma and resilience.
+Our faculty also conduct teacher quality research across curriculum areas.

-As partners in Georgia and Atlanta, we engage in outreach activities through the Urban Literacy Clinic, After-School All-Stars Atlanta, Principals Center, Saturday School, and the various programs of the Alonzo A. Crim Center for Urban Educational Excellence – each of which work with school systems and community organizations to increase student achievement.
+With partners in Georgia and Atlanta, we engage in outreach activities through the Urban Literacy Collaborative and Clinic, After-School All-Stars Atlanta, the Principal’s Center, Saturday School for Scholars and Leaders, and the various programs of the Alonzo A. Crim Center for Urban Educational Excellence – each of which work with school systems and community organizations to increase student achievement.

 We invite you to contact us to discuss how these opportunities in the College of Education & Human Development will help you achieve your professional goals.
 We welcome you to join our community as we engage in efforts to move lives forward.

 Paul A. Alberto, Ph.D.